 What is Trisomy 21?

-Every human cell has 46 chromosomes in 23 pairs which are a thread like substances composed of DNA and other proteins.
+Every human cell has 46 chromosomes in 23 pairs which are thread-like substances composed of DNA and other proteins.
 These chromosomes carry the genetic information for the cell to develop and function, influencing the features of that cell.
-Genes which are ‘units of information’ are encoded in the DNA.
+Genes that are ‘units of information’ are encoded in the DNA.
 For a zygote to develop into an individual, an egg from the mother and sperm from the father have to fuse.

 The egg carries 23 chromosomes and the sperm carries 23 chromosomes and resultant zygote after fusion of egg and sperm has 46 chromosomes in 23 pairs.
 For the egg or sperm to have only 23 chromosomes, the germ cells in the reproductive system of the father and mother need to divide meiotically (meiosis) to result in 23 chromosomes, where the pairs simply separate.
 Meiosis is a cell division where a cell with 46 chromosomes divides to two cells having 23 chromosomes each.

 If there is an aberration in this cell division, the 21st pair doesn’t separate and one resultant cell may have 22 chromosomes and the other cell may have 24 chromosomes.
 When the cell with 24 chromosomes from the father or mother fuses with the cell with 23 chromosomes, the resultant cell has 47 chromosomes with three 21st chromosomes.
 The cell with 24 chromosomes has the undivided 21st pair.